Security of Deep Reinforcement Learning for Autonomous Driving: A Survey: Attacks

-\myparagraph{Privacy Violation.} So far, only the work in~\cite{chen2021stealing} proposes an attack that compromises the privacy of RL.
-In particular, the authors of \cite{chen2021stealing} propose a methodology to perform model stealing ad-hoc for DRL algorithms.
-This attack creates a clone of a target RL policy.
-Many different attacks were previously proposed against deep learning, but they were not applicable to DRL due to its complexity, stochasticity, and limited observable information.
-The attack proposed by the authors is based on imitation learning, a well-established solution to learning sequential decision-making policies.
+\myparagraph{Privacy Violations.} The attacks that cause privacy violations proposed so far monitor (m) the victim's behavior to clone its policy.
+This attack is called \emph{model stealing} ($\steal{\set M}$)~\cite{orekondy19-cvpr}.
+The only work in this direction is~\cite{chen2021stealing}, where the authors proposed an attack that aims to extract a proprietary DRL model, meaning to recover it with high fidelity and accuracy, based only on observing its actions in an environment with black-box access.
+In particular, the authors of this paper first identify the training algorithm family and then perform model extraction using imitation learning.
+Imitation learning is a well-established solution to learn sequential decision-making policies.
 The desiderata for the copied model can be (1) accuracy, namely the ability to match or exceed the accuracy of the original model; (2) fidelity, namely a similar behavior to the original model (even committing the same errors).
-The authors showed the proposed attack achieves both high accuracy and fidelity.
+The authors showed that the proposed attack achieves high accuracy and fidelity.

+The literature examining the privacy of the model is scarce and calls for more in-depth analysis of RL systems.